-The provision for income taxes for 2016, 2015, and 2014 reflects a \$30 million, \$18 million, and \$22 million, respectively, estimated impact from limitations on the deductibility of annual compensation in excess of \$500,000 per employee as mandated by the Health Care Reform Law.
+The provision for income taxes for 2017, 2016, and 2015 reflects a \$36 million, \$30 million, and \$18 million, respectively, estimated impact from limitations on the deductibility of annual compensation in excess of \$500,000 per employee as mandated by the Health Care Reform Law.
 We do not have material uncertain tax positions reflected in our consolidated balance sheets.

 Deferred income tax balances reflect the impact of temporary differences between the tax bases of assets or liabilities and their reported amounts in our consolidated financial statements, and are stated at enacted tax rates expected to be in effect when the reported amounts are actually recovered or settled.

-Principal components of our net deferred tax balances at December 31, 2016 and 2015 were as follows.
+Principal components of our net deferred tax balances at December 31, 2017 and 2016 were as follows:

 Assets (Liabilities)

-2016 2015
+2017 2016

-(in mil llions)
+(in m illions)

-Future policy benefits payable \$ 355 \$ 200
+Future policy benefits payable \$ 231 \$ 355

-Benefits payable 196 267
+Benefits payable 113 196

-Compensation and other accrued expenses 153 130
+Compensation and other accrued expenses 138 153

-Net operating loss carryforward 52 47
+Net operating loss carryforward 53 52

-Deferred acquisition costs 72 64
+Deferred acquisition costs 48 72

-Unearned revenues 18 22
+Unearned revenues 12 18

 Investment securities 12

-Other 6 13
+Other 1 6

-Total deferred income tax assets 864 743
+Total deferred income tax assets 596 864

-Valuation allowance - (49) (42)
+Valuation allowance (49) (49)

-Total deferred income tax assets, net of valuation allowance 815 701
+Total deferred income tax assets, net of valuation allowance 547 815

-Depreciable property and intangible assets (363) (363)
+Depreciable property and intangible assets (237) (363)

-Prepaid expenses (53) (45)
+Prepaid expenses (44) (53)

-Investment securities (37)
+Investment securities (49)

-Total deferred income tax liabilities (416) (445)
+Total deferred income tax liabilities (330) (416)

-Total net deferred income tax assets \$ 399 \$ 256
+Total net deferred income tax assets \$ 217 \$ 399

-Amounts recognized in the consolidated balance sheets:

-Other long-term assets \$ 399 \$ 256

-In November 2015, the FASB issued new guidance related to accounting for income taxes which changes the balance sheet classification of deferred taxes, requiring deferred tax liabilities and assets be classified as noncurrent in a classified statement of financial position.
-We elected to early adopt the guidance and have classified all deferred tax liabilities and assets as noncurrent in our consolidated balance sheets at December 31, 2016 and 2015 to simplify their presentation.
+In November 2015, the FASB issued new guidance related to accounting for income taxes which changes the balance sheet classification of deferred taxes, requiring deferred tax liabilities and assets be classified as noncurrent in a classified statement of financial position effective for us beginning with annual and interim periods in 2017.
+We elected to early adopt the guidance in 2015.
+All deferred tax liabilities and assets are classified as noncurrent in other long-term assets in our consolidated balance sheets at December 31, 2017 and 2016 to simplify their presentation.

-At December 31, 2016, we had approximately \$138 million of net operating losses to carry forward related to prior acquisitions and our Puerto Rico subsidiaries.
-These net operating loss carryforwards, if not used to offset future taxable income, will expire from 2017 through 2033.
-Due to limitations and uncertainty regarding our ability to use some of the carryforwards, a valuation allowance was established on \$126 million of these net operating loss carryforwards and \$4 million of other items related to Puerto Rico.
+At December 31, 2017, we had approximately \$168 million of net operating losses to carry forward related to prior acquisitions and our Puerto Rico subsidiaries.
+These net operating loss carryforwards, if not used to offset future taxable income, will expire from 2018 through 2033.
+Due to limitations and uncertainty regarding our ability to use some of the loss carryforwards and certain other deferred tax assets, a valuation allowance of \$49 million was established.
 For the remainder of the net operating loss carryforwards and other cumulative temporary differences, based on our historical record of producing taxable income and profitability, we have concluded that future operating income will be sufficient to give rise to tax expense to recover all deferred tax assets.